Hello dear Community

 Lijinsky, W. (1992).
 Chemistry and Biology of N-nitroso compounds.
 Cambridge Monographs on Cancer Research.
 Cambridge University Press, Cambridge and New York, 464 p.

-@fernandaw @ccdw and @Naiffer_Host thank you for coming back to my initial post and for your kind efforts access the article.
+Dear all, @fernandaw@ccdw and @Naiffer_Host thank you for coming back to my initial post and for your kind efforts access the article.

 kindly note that we proceeded with its purchase.